pocketgems/dynamodb/docs/dynamodb.md

 // Caution: Don't pass inconsistentRead=true if you need a consistent snapshot!
 ```

-Under the hood, when multiple items are fetched with strong consistency,
+Under the hood, when multiple rows are fetched with strong consistency,
 DynamoDB's `transactGetItems` API is called to prevent races mentioned above.